IsraelPeled/Image-Colorization/README.md

 * Utilizes a pre-trained deep learning model for efficient and accurate results.

 * Supports batch processing of images.

-* Easy-to-use interface for uploading and colorizing images.

 ## Technologies Used